jupyter-book/jupyter-book/docs/intro.md

 ^^^
 [**The Jupyter Book Gallery**](http://gallery.jupyterbook.org): A gallery of community books that have been created with Jupyter Book.

-[**The QuantEcon Python Lectures**](https://python.quantecon.org/intro.html): A full mathematical textbook built with a customer Jupyter Book theme.
+[**The QuantEcon Python Lectures**](https://python.quantecon.org/intro.html): A full mathematical textbook built with a custom Jupyter Book theme.
 :::

 ## Acknowledgements